szew404/djpro/docs/quickstart.rst

 .. code-block:: shell

-   dj-pro project YOUR-PROJECT-NAME
+   djpro project YOUR-PROJECT-NAME

 .. note::

    Change ``YOUR-PROJECT-NAME`` to your project name.

-``dj-pro`` will create a Django project with the following structure:
+``djpro`` will create a Django project with the following structure:

 .. code-block:: shell